Campus Email Structure And Communication Policy

 - All messages should be in the plain text format, avoiding graphics and the use of attachments.

 Campus Events Email

-A Campus Events email is typically sent to currently enrolled students and students eligible to register for the subsequent quarter.
-The Campus Events email will be sent to students each Friday beginning at 4:30.
-Requests must be submitted to the Director of Records, Registration and Evaluations before Wednesday 12:00 noon.
+A Campus Events email is typically sent to currently enrolled students and students eligible to register for the subsequent term.
+The Campus Events email will be sent to students after the request is submitted and approved by the Office of the Registrar.